typia.assert() โ throw on the first invalid field

 /**

-* Optional human-readable description of the type guard error
+* Optional human-readable error description.

 *

-* value fields for comprehensive error reporting.
+* `value` for error reporting.

 */